florophore/floro-next-demo/README.md

 The entire API is typesafe and provides excellent autocompletion for IDEs that support auto-completion.

-Please see the <a href="https://floro.io/docs">Floro Docs</a> for an in depth review of each of the plugins.
+Please see the <a href="https://floro.io/docs">Floro Docs</a> for an in depth overview of each of the plugins.

 ## Themes & Palette